Constraints on a fine-grained AdS/CFT correspondence

 \centerline{{\bf Acknowledgments}}\nobreak

 We wish to thank J. Kaplan, E. Katz, T. Okuda, and particularly D. Marolf and J. Polchinski, for many useful conversations.
-This work was supported in part by the Department of Energy under Contract DE-FG02-91ER40618, and by grant FQXi-RFP3-1008 from the Foundational Questions Institute (FQXi)/Silicon Valley Community Foundation.
+This work was supported in part by the Department of Energy under Contracts DE-FG02-91ER40618 and DE-SC0011702, by grants FQXi-RFP3-1008, FQXi-RFP-1507 from the Foundational Questions Institute (FQXi)/Silicon Valley Community Foundation, and by the FWF project P 27396-N27.

 \listrefs \end